Images and information courtesy of Rachel.

 George, 16, a French Polisher.

-Thomas was 24 years old, a Soldier ranked Private in the 1st Lancashire Fusiliers.
+Thomas was 24 years old, a Soldier ranked Private for the 1st Battalion, of the Lancashire Fusiliers.

 The Gallipoli Campaign (Dardanelles Campaign) 17th February 1915 – 9th January 1916

 The aims of the Campaign were the capturing the Ottoman Empire capital Constantinople and the opening up of a new front taking German and Turkish forces away from Europe and North Africa providing a better sea route rout to Russia and the Black sea.
 The campaign was an Anglo-French task force but is better known for the contribution and fierce fighting from the Commonwealth forces from Australian and New Zealand force the “ANZAC” (Australian and New Zealand Army Corps).
 The Campaign was to fail due to poor mapping and planning.
 The forces landing on beaches with steep cliffs and soon became bogged down with trench warfare, disease and supply routes hampered by the enemy.
 Evacuating in January 1916